 The Euro and Triangulation

-If a country is a member of the European Monetary Union (EMU), convert its currency to other currencies through the Euro.
-This currency conversion is called triangulation, and is used when either currency being converted has EMU Triangulation checked.
+If a country is a member of the European Monetary Union (EMU), you should convert its currency to other currencies through the Euro.
+This is called triangulation, and it is used whenever either currency being converted has EMU Triangulation checked.